Learn more about our past projects here.

-Methods: National Plan and Provider Enumeration System data were used for analyses.
+Methods: This study was undertaken in collaboration with the Behavioral Health Workforce Research Center at the University of Michigan.
+National Plan and Provider Enumeration System data were used for analyses.
 PCPs reporting at least one of five specialties were included (family medicine, general practice, internal medicine, pediatrics, and obstetrics/gynecology).
 Behavioral health providers were limited to social workers and clinical psychologists.
 Provider practice addresses were geocoded to latitude and longitude coordinates using the Environmental Systems Research Institute StreetMap database and ArcGIS software.
 The geocoding system provided information on the quality of each geocoding result and an algorithm was applied to choose the best address.
 Straight-line distances between practice locations of behavioral health providers and PCPs were summarized and distances <0.01 miles were considered co-located.

 Findings: Of the 380,690 PCPs in the sample, >44% were co-located with a behavioral health provider.
 Providers in urban settings were much more likely to be co-located than providers in rural locations.
 Smaller practices were significantly less likely to be co-located than larger ones and were more likely to be located in rural settings.
 Rate of co-location varied by PCP specialty; pediatricians, obstetricians/gynecologists, and internal medicine physicians were most likely to be co-located, whereas family medicine and general practitioners were least likely to be co-located.